 But here’s the sickening snag.

-It’s quite unfortunate that Square isn’t the right tool to deal with ACH or PayPal payments.
+It’s quite unfortunate that Square isn’t the right tool to deal with PayPal or ACH payments.

 Square’s Pricing Per Type of Sale Transaction